stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 #### Changes to Individual Bonds During Play

 Bonds’ scores often deteriorate because of your Protagonist’s experiences of the horrors of the Mythos-haunted world.
-A Bond increases if it is cultivated between adventures (see **DOWNTIME** on page 77).
+A Bond increases if it is cultivated between adventures ([[Part 8 - Downtime#Fulfill Responsibilities to Individuals]]).
 An Individual Bond can never have a score higher than your Protagonist’s CHA.
 Any time CHA drops, each Individual Bond drops by the same amount.

 Individual Bonds are vulnerable.
 If the Protagonist learns that the individual has died or gone permanently insane, the Bond is destroyed.
-The Bond is also permanently broken when its score drops to 0 (see **BROKEN BONDS**, nearby).
+The Bond is also permanently broken when its score drops to 0 (see [[#broken]]).

 ### Community Bonds